quartiq/stabilizer/serial_settings/README.md

 ```

 ## Design
-Settings are specified in a [`miniconf::TreeSchema`] settings tree and are transferred over the
+Settings are specified in a [`miniconf`] settings tree and are transferred over the
 serial interface using JSON encoding.
 This means that things like strings must be encased in
 quotes.